cs1302uga/cs1302-tutorials/visibility/visibility.rst

 ===============  ================  ==========

-In this tutorial, we cover each available visibility option with a few examples, often illustrated using a combination of [UML diagrams](/uml/uml.md) and code snippets.
+In this tutorial, we cover each available visibility option with a few examples, often illustrated using a combination of :ref:`UML diagrams <uml_tutorial>` and code snippets.
 The order in which the visibilities is covered is deliberate, starting with visibility that makes something visible from the least number of places and ending with the visibility that makes something visible from all places.